 5 Benefits of Cypress Automation for Web Testing

-Cypress is a front-end dev friendly end-to-end testing framework for testing your web apps.
+Cypress is a front-end dev friendly end-to-end testing framework for web app test automation.
 The framework was built by developers and is for a developer audience.
 While this framework is relatively new, it’s already building traction.

 Complementing the leading Selenium WebDriver framework that has various language bindings and is built on a grid architecture, Cypress benefits its users in various other ways from the creation phase through the execution abilities.